Does Workers’ Comp Cover An Eye Injury At Work?

 Watch out for low ball settlement offers for eye injuries.

 Insurance companies make settlement offers based upon what is advantageous to them.
-Low ball settlement offers based on just the 162 week specific loss period should not be accepted.
+Low ball insurance settlement offers based on just the 162 week specific loss period should not be accepted.
 Employees should also get money for medical treatment, vocational rehabilitation, and general disability if warranted.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.